valeriastns/qa_auto_1.3.3/README.md

-# This repo will have all info about the git that we learned
+# This repo will have all info about Git that we learned